randombenj/roeschti/README.md

 }
 ```

-## les contributions
+## Mitmache

 First of all, _merci_ for considering participating to this joke, the
 Swiss government and Rodger Federer will thank you later!
 Feel free to throw in a few identifiers
-here and there, and open a pull-request against the `hauptast` (French for
+here and there, and open a pull-request against the `hauptast` (Swissgerman for
-`main`) branch.
+`mainbranch`).

-Please don't introduce swear words, though: we will not excuse your French.
+Please don't introduce swear words.

 ## but why would you do zat